Why Choose Us?

-When the Canada Revenue Agency has improperly denied your objection, the next step is an appeal to the Tax Court of Canada.
-Only lawyers can act for taxpayers in a general procedure appeals to the Tax Court of Canada.
+When the Appeals Division of the CRA has improperly denied your objection, the next step is an appeal to the Tax Court of Canada.
+Only lawyers can act for taxpayers in a general procedure appeal to the Tax Court of Canada.

 Criminal Tax Evasion